steaksauce-/9DaysOfAPIs/README.md

 [OPTIONAL] `--signed` Who are you?

+### Day 7 - IP Stack
+ipstack-geolocation.py

+Returns the geolocation for your current IP address, or a given IP address.

+Arguments:

+<REQUIRED> `api_key` Your IP Stack API key.

+[OPTIONAL] `--ip` The IP address you wish to query.
+Defaults to your IP address.

 ## Lessons Learned
 - MVP (minimum viable product) is easy and provides a way for quick feedback.
 - If you have to look up documentation or Google something, it's best to know the 'lingo' to know what to look for.